sougatamaitragit/elasticsearch/README.md

 Project Approach

-At the beginning, first we need to create a plan to crate to each requirements and provide a verification or done criteria for each requirement.
-Here, I follow agile principle to design and develop and test given assignment.
-As per agile process I first create the stories   and assign story points and dependency on each story.
+At the beginning, first we need to create a plan for developmet and provide a verification or done criteria for each requirements.
+Plan will contain work break down or stories , story points,  schedule and resourcing  , dependencies , done criteria.
+Here, I follow agile principle to design , develop and test given assignment.
+As per agile process I first create the stories   and assign story points and dependency and done criteria or acceptance criteria for  each story.

 ![User Stories](https://github.com/sougatamaitratcs/searchmetrics/blob/master/diagrams/Stories.PNG	)

 Design and Development Approach

-Once stories are done , started identifying all cross cutting and NFR concerns including logging / transaction /performance / deployment  and developing componenets for them .Then started identifying packages and low level classes and its responsibilities.
+Once stories are done ,I  started identifying all cross cutting and NFR concerns including transaction /performance / deployment  and started designing common componenets for them .
+Then I identified high level packages , its responsibilities , interaction among different packages.
+Once packages are identified them started designing  classes in each packages keeping SOLID principles in mind .
 Once packages and classes are designed then looking for interactions among each classes and designing inetrafces for inetractions .
-It includes public interfaces as well in class to class inetraction interfaces.
-Once interfaces or contracts are designed and developed then started building behaviour of each methods .
+It includes public interfaces and also utilities .
+Once interfaces or contracts are designed and  then started building behaviour of each methods by writing codes  .
 Finally write unit test cases and mocked all external communications during building unit test cases.
-Once unit testing is done then buiilding docker file and create docker images out of it.
-Once docker images are produced then run these images and perform functional testing.

 Pre-Requisite
 1. Jdk 1.8